Beitostolen-Live/docs/source/includes/_festival.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all events.

 ### HTTP Request